Below we have compiled some information for first-time conference attendees that you might find useful.

 - Check out the program before arriving at the conference – make note of the sessions you want to attend so you have a plan

-- Download the NCUR 2019 app to help you stay organized
+- Download the NCUR 2020 App (available March 1) to help you stay organized

 - Write down your presentation details in case your phone dies